-Elander Hix who came to Texas in 1850-51 with the Cox wagontrain.
-He was born July 13, 1835; died March 8, 1877 at age 41.
-Amy Cox Bean, wife of Jesse Bean, was buried in the Long Meadows/Cox Cemetery inside an iron fence.
+Elander Hix, who came to Texas in 1850-51 with the Cox wagon train.
+He was born July 13, 1835; died March 8, 1877, at age 41.

+Amy Cox Bean, wife of Jessie Bean, was buried in the Long Meadows/Cox Cemetery inside the decorative iron fence.
 She died about 1891, according to Ada Marie Cox Stump.
 No headstone or dates of birth and death were found.
-They were enumerated in the 1880 census of Douglas County, Missouri along with a sixyear-old daughter.
-Jesse Bean was the brother of Mary Bean who was married to John H. Cox.
-Lucinda Wright Cox, first wife of James Christopher Cox, died in 1862 and was buried here in the Long Meadows/Cox Cemetery.
-Dr. John Dunbar, Baylor University Geology Department, using ground penetrating radar discovered a row of small graves in the cemetery in 2001.
+They were enumerated in the 1880 census of Douglas County, Missouri, along with a six-year-old daughter.
+Jessie Bean was the brother of Mary Bean who was married to John H. Cox.

+Lucinda Wright Cox, first wife of James Christopher Cox, died in 1857 and was buried here in the Long Meadows/Cox Cemetery.

+Grave dowser Everett Clare of Austin in 2005-2006 discovered what appear to be several rows of small graves.
 He suggested that these were graves of children.
+These would be in addition to the previously mentioned 37 graves.

-Charlie Boyd, 'Shanghai' Pierce's trail driver and 'Stumpy' Watson who rode for Burk Burnet, shot it out in a gunfight December 10, 1874.
+Charlie Boyd, "Shanghai" Pierce's trail driver, and "Stumpy" Watson, who rode for Burk Burnett, shot it out in a gunfight December 10, 1874.
 Both were mortally injured and taken to the home of Martha Jane Bybee Cox who nursed them for 12 days.
 Charlie Boyd died at sunrise on the morning of December 22.
-When she told 'Stumpy' that Charlie had died he replied, 'Good, now I can die in peace' and expired himself."
+When she told "Stumpy" that Charlie had died, he replied, "Good, now I can die in peace" and expired himself.
+Dr. John Dunbar of the Baylor University Geology Department, using electronic sensing equipment, in 2001, confirmed the possibility of graves in the area near the west fence where William Ernest Cox had stated that these two gunfighters were buried.

 We continue to search for more identifiable burials in the cemetery.
 Cora Cox Flud of Grand Prairie discovered last year that James Myres who died of tuberculosis about 1886 was buried here.
 He was married to Mary Bell Whitt.

-After his death, she was remarried to Jehu Cox, according to Martha Pearl Cox Neal, daughter of Mary Bell Whitt.
-I am very gratified personally to know that the grave of Elizabeth Johnston Cox Bybee is here in this cemetery.
+I am personally very gratified to know that the grave of Elizabeth Johnston Cox Bybee is here in this cemetery.
 She is my great-great grandmother.
 She was born in 1800 in Indiana and was married to Solomon Cox in Jackson County, Indiana.
-She died May 21, 1873-138 years ago--TODAY Regarded as buried in Cox/Long Meadow Cemetery are:
+She died May 21, 1873-138 years ago-TODAY.

+Regarded as buried in Cox/Long Meadows Cemetery are:

 Amy Cox Bean died about 1891

-Tom Benton died in 1806
+Tom Benton died May 17, 1806

 Charlie Boyd died December 22, 1874

+Nathan Owens Brown died October 30, 1823

-Elizabeth Johnston Cox Bybee died May 21, 1873 William Charles Bybee died July 4, 1793
+Elizabeth Johnston Cox Bybee died May 21, 1873

+William Charles Bybee died July 4, 1793

+Noah Ervin Clark died 1896 (father-in-law to Amy Cox Clark)

-Martha Jane Bybee Cox died February 1912 James Cox died May 5, 1842
+James Cox died May 6, 1842

-Joseph "Buck" Cox died May 5, 1872 Lucinda Cox died February 1, 1889
+Joseph "Buck" Cox died November 28, 1872 Lucinda Wright Cox died 1857 (first wife of James

+Christopher Cox)

-Lucinda Cox died reordary 1, 1889
+Lucinda Cox died February 1, 1889

+Martha Jane Bybee Cox died February 22, 1912

+Samuel Solomon Cox died February 14, 1855

-Lucinda Wright Cox died in 1862
+W. Bluford Cox died April 15, 1842

 Van Dobbins died July 12, 1862

+Trey Dodd died 1822

 Trey Hardin died October 22, 1822

+Elizabeth "Isabella" Cox Hicks

-Ellander Hix died March 8, 1877
+Elander Hix died March 8, 1877

 Bob Huffman died December 16, 1846

+Cole Huffman died December 23, 1862

 James Myres died about 1886

+J.W.
+Owens died January 12, 1861

 Stumpy Watson died December 22, 1874

+A young man dragged to death died in 1800

+by wild horses and buried

+next to Will Bybee

+Two cowboys(names unknown) dates of death unknown

+who rode for Williamson County

+cattle baron Print Olive

+According to Joe Berton Cox, Sr., of the thirty-seven burials here, twenty-two are from the Cox, Bybee, and Johnston families.